rockstat/band-framework/README.md

 add dev .env file containg

-    ... plz ask me to take actual version
+    ...

-host.docker.internal is internal host machine alias in the docker for mac
+host.docker.internal is internal host machine alias at docker for mac

 running band (by default starting on 10000 port)